Jury sentences ambush killer to death in Pennsylvania

 Prosecutors said Frein was hoping to start an uprising against the government when he opened fire with a rifle on the Blooming Grove barracks in the Pocono Mountains in 2014.
 Cpl.
 Bryon Dickson II, a Marine veteran and married father of two, was killed in the late-night ambush, and Trooper Alex Douglass was critically wounded.

 Frein showed no emotion as the decision was read, while someone on the police side of the gallery shouted “Yes!”
-The injured trooper couldn’t stop smiling.
+Douglass, who has endured 18 surgeries and might lose his lower leg, couldn’t stop smiling.

 Defense lawyer Bill Ruzzo told reporters he was disappointed by the sentence, and surprised the jury failed to find a single mitigating circumstance that would point to a life sentence.